 Have a great month, everyone.
 See you in June.

 Our savings of 52.75% includes investments and any protection for this month based on the income of $8609.89.

 We put money away for the projected expenses for things that need to be paid in the coming months.

 All categories took 100% of our income, showing that we accounted for all the revenue in April.

 Our monthly expenses

 Below is a breakdown of our expenses which helps us to understand where all of our money goes.

-Since May 2014, we’ve been mortgage-free, so we’ve increased our savings, investments and renovations.
+Since May 2014, we’ve been mortgage-free, increasing our savings, investments and renovations.

 Spending less than we earn and budgeting our money has been the easiest way to pay down debt and save money.
 It may be different for you.

-- Chequing– This is the bank account where all of our debt gets paid from.
+- Chequing– This is the bank account from which all of our debt gets paid.